Amplifying the randomness of weak sources correlated with devices: Composable distance in terms of the chained Bell value

-Let $I=i$, for $i\in\{1,\ldots,n\}$ be any chosen input to a box $P$.
-To measure the distance between an output bit and a random bit obtained from the box $P$ we introduce the following quantity { } where
+Let $I=i$, $i\in\{1,\ldots,n\}$, be any chosen input to a box $P$.
+To measure the distance between {an output bit of the box $P$ (for Alice) and a fully random bit}, we introduce the following quantity: {